silentFellow/cred/docs/src/installation.md

 go install github.com/silentFellow/cred-store@latest
 ```

-For other installation methods, please refer to the <a href="https://github.com/silentFellow/cred-store/tags" target="_blank">tags section</a>.

 ## For Windows

 Please note that the entire code uses GPG for encryption and decryption.
 Windows users need to have a GPG client installed, such as <a href="https://gpg4win.org/" target="_blank">Gpg4win</a>.